CS-SI/pytest-executable/doc/test-case.rst

 .. warning::

-   An test case input directory shall not contain any of the files created by the execution of the |exe| or of the additional python modules, otherwise they may badly interfere with the executions done by |ptx|.
+   The input directory of a test case shall not contain any of the files created by the execution of the |exe| or of the additional python modules, otherwise they may badly interfere with the executions done by |ptx|.
 In other words: do not run anything in the input directory of a test case, this directory